 There are also many wonderful Internet sites with correct teachings and the true Gospel message.
 I list some trustworthy websites at the end of this book.
 We are truly blessed nowadays to be able to read and learn from the giants of the faith who have come before us.
 However, just because you see or read something on the Internet (or anywhere else) doesn’t make it true, factual, let alone solid biblical advice for a Christian.
 So, as with any information you come across, extreme discernment and discretion is needed when reading anything, for there is also an abundance of false teachings on the Internet.
 Pray boldly for the Holy Spirit to guide you (and keep this book close!).

 One of the best things I’ve done (utilizing modern technology) is to get an audio version of my preferred Bible and put it on my phone.
 This way, I can listen to the Word of God whenever I’m driving, which sometimes is several hours a day; I often listen to a single chapter repeatedly, as you may hear different things in the chapter each time you listen to it.
-It’s an amazing way to “hear” the Word of God and make use of what would otherwise be idle and wasted time!
+It’s an amazing way to hear (listen to) the Word of God and make use of what would otherwise be idle and wasted time!

 In closing, I need to mention that technology can also consume, overwhelm and take over your life if you let it; it can be addictive and isolating to one who seeks immersion in it.
 So, please be aware of this potential risk of abuse which leads to isolation (I am prone to this myself).

 FALSE TEACHING(S) YOU WILL ENCOUNTER: